wavexx/screenkey/README.rst

 .. contents::

-A screencast tool to display your keys inspired by Screenflick_.
+A screencast tool to display your keys, inspired by Screenflick_.

 This is an almost-complete rewrite of screenkey_ 0.2, featuring:

 - Several keyboard translation methods